SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 ## 1. Searching for Information

-There are a variety of ways to search for information in SynBioHub, such as using keywords, sequences as well as SPARQL queries.
+There are a variety of ways to search for information in SynBioHub, such as using keywords, sequences, advanced searches and  SPARQL queries.
 They're explained in detail as follows:

 ### 1.1 Keyword Search